Silver25/linux-delight/test_list.md

 ☐ Taskbar/Dock/Panel auto hidden/open with mouse pointer movement
 ☐ Speed when new window/app is launched
 ☐ Key 'PrtSc' automatically save image in predefined folder
+☐ Active development of distro from developer or community
 ☐ Community Support, FAQs and tutorials